kshulgina/codetta/README.md

 ## Download and setup

-Codetta was developed for Python version 3.x-3.9 on Linux and MacOS.
-Type `python --version` into your terminal to check which version of Python you have.

-We use the following Python packages, with the recommended versions:

-	scipy >= 1.6.2
-	argparse >= 1.1
-	numpy >= 1.20.1
-	subprocess
-	os
-	sys
-	re
-	random
-	itertools
-	pickle
-	ftplib
-	datetime
+### Cloning GitHub repo
 Clone the Codetta repository from GitHub with the command

 	git clone https://github.com/kshulgina/codetta

+### Python version and packages
+Codetta was developed for Python version 3.7-3.9 on Linux and MacOS.

+Type `python --version` into your terminal to check which version of Python you have.
+If you typically use a different version of Python, you can create a virtual Python 3.9 environment using the commands

+	conda create --name py39 python=3.9
+	conda activate py39

+To ensure that the correct Python package versions are installed, use the command

+	pip install -r requirements.txt

+Otherwise, you can manually install the packages listed in the `requirements.txt` file.

+### Additional requirements
 Codetta additionally requires:

-- HMMER (v3.1b2) and Easel library: follow "Quick-ish" installation instructions in [HMMER user's guide](http://eddylab.org/software/hmmer/Userguide.pdf) (installation commands shown below).
+- HMMER (v3.1b2) and Easel library: installation commands shown below (following "Quick-ish" installation instructions in [HMMER user's guide](http://eddylab.org/software/hmmer/Userguide.pdf)).
 This specific version of HMMER (v3.1b2) is required to reproduce the results in Shulgina & Eddy (2021).

 		wget http://eddylab.org/software/hmmer/hmmer-3.1b2.tar.gz
 		tar xf hmmer-3.1b2.tar.gz